Jewelina95/Jewelina/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a master student at NYU.
-I received my BEng (First class) from Xi'an Jiaotong-Liverpool University and the University of Liverpool, under the supervision of Hai-Ning Liang url：https://scholar.xjtlu.edu.cn/en/persons/HaiNingLiang.
-Prior to it, I worked with Wenge Xu url：https://xuwenge.github.io/ at the Birmingham City University, Yukang Yan url: https://rochester-bear-lab.github.io/ (now at University of Rochester) and Xuhai Xu (now at MIT) at the Tsinghua University HCI Group, and Wenge Xu url：https://xuwenge.github.io/ at the Birmingham City University, and Ling Wang url: https://scholar.google.com.sg/citations?user=lC7bVMwAAAAJ&hl=en  at the Tsinghua University Automation Department.
+I received my BEng (First class) from Xi'an Jiaotong-Liverpool University and the University of Liverpool, under the supervision of [Hai-Ning Liang](https://scholar.xjtlu.edu.cn/en/persons/HaiNingLiang).
+Prior to it, I worked with [Wenge Xu](https://xuwenge.github.io/) at Birmingham City University, [Yukang Yan](https://rochester-bear-lab.github.io/) (now at University of Rochester) and Xuhai Xu (now at MIT) at the Tsinghua University HCI Group, and [Wenge Xu](https://xuwenge.github.io/) at Birmingham City University, and [Ling Wang](https://scholar.google.com.sg/citations?user=lC7bVMwAAAAJ&hl=en) at the Tsinghua University Automation Department

  My research interests lie in the realm of Human-Computer Interaction (HCI), specifically in Mixed Reality (AR/VR), Adaptive User Interface, Spatial Computing.
 My work focuses on understanding user behaviors through Computational Behavior Models, predicting them by using Instinctive Interaction Techniques, and enhancing user behaviors.